It's the Small Things that Add Up

 From flea beetles creating “buckshot” holes in all things brassicas, to cabbage root maggots burrowing maze-like tunnels into hakeurei turnips, and the infamous Colorado potato beetles and their voracious larvae taking down a potato crop practically overnight, there is a lot to learn about the pests, their life cycles, and the many control options available to diversified vegetable producers.

 At the New Entry Sustainable Farming Project (http://nesfp.org), we introduce new and beginning farmers to IPM, the toolbox that contains many tools and techniques to manage pests.
 New Entry promotes sustainable, regenerative agricultural practices, such as IPM, which start with the soil.
 We train farmers on balancing nutrients in the soil, using cover crops, and adding compost to build the health, tilth, and resiliency of the soil that feeds their crops.
 If producers start with a solid foundation of good soil health, then plants are far more likely to be healthy and robust and less susceptible to pests and disease.
-This is the preventative part of IPM that many people fail to understand.
+This is the preventive part of IPM that many people fail to understand.

 We also promote heavy use of other types of cultural practices like carefully selecting disease-resistant crop varieties, active crop rotation among diverse crop families, good weed management, using floating row covers, introducing and protecting habitat for beneficial insects, avoiding overwatering through the use of drip irrigation and water conservation practices, planting trap crops, and learning about pest life cycles to potentially delay or alternate planting dates.
 We teach growers to manage risk by planting extra seeds to provide a “buffer,” to have enough high-quality product to sell, even if some crops experience pest damage.